Deployed Works Guide

 Does the diagnostic provider have to do the deployment?

-No. They may be the right provider, but the diagnostic should produce useful outputs even if the buyer pauses, hires or chooses another provider.
+No. They may be the right provider, but the diagnostic should produce useful outputs even if the buyer pauses, proceeds differently or chooses another provider.

 Take it with you